Ruth Rubin: Legacy

 Irene Heskes (1923–1999) praised Rubin's "prodigious dedication" to collecting and preserving Yiddish culture and song, ranking her as one of the leading Yiddish collector-scholars of the twentieth century.
 Rubin's performance style was described as "simple and unaffected" and contemporaries report that she saw performance more as an act of cultural transmission rather than artistic expression.

 Rubin recorded many of the songs she collected and was a recording artist from the 1940s through to the 1980s.
 Often working Moses Asch, she also released several collections under Oriole and her own imprint.
 She recorded collaborations with Pete Seeger, Fred Hellerman, Dick Weissman and Hedy West.

 Rubin deposited her field recordings in various archives and research libraries in the United States (Library of Congress, YIVO, Wayne State University), Canada (Canadian Museum of History), and Israel, where they now constitute important archival research collections.
 Fellow scholars such as Steven Zeitlin of the New York Center for Urban Folk Culture praised Rubin's work as she collected songs from informants who had learned songs in their original context.

 Personal life

 In 1932, Rosenblatt married Harry Rubin.
-The two had a son named Michael in 1937, who passed away in 1959.
+The two had a son named Michael in 1937, who died in 1959.
 Her husband died in 1971.
 She died in 2000.